+Many wildlife species are dependent on the sagebrush ecosystem including the greater sage grouse, sage sparrow, pygmy rabbit and the sagebrush vole.
+Dobkin and Sauder (2004) identified 61 animal species, including 24 mammals and 37 birds, associated with the shrub-steppe habitats of the Intermountain West.
 Wyoming big sagebrush communities are important winter ranges for big game (Allen et al 1984, Tweit and Houston 1980).
-Pronghorn usually browse Wyoming big sagebrush heavily.
 The literature is unclear as to the palatability of Wyoming big sagebrush.
 Generally, Wyoming sagebrush is the least palatable of the big sagebrush taxa (Bray et al 1991, Sheehy and Winward 1981) however it may receive light or moderate use depending upon the amount of understory herbaceous cover (Tweit and Houston 1980).
 Personius et al (1987) found Wyoming big sagebrush and basin big sagebrush to be intermediately palatable to mule deer when compared to mountain big sagebrush (most palatable) and black sagebrush (least palatable).
-Many wildlife species are dependent on the sagebrush ecosystem including the greater sage grouse, sage sparrow, pygmy rabbit and the sagebrush vole.
-Dobkin and Sauder (2004) identified 61 animal species, including 24 mammals and 37 birds, associated with the shrub-steppe habitats of the Intermountain West.
-Wyoming big sagebrush communities are critical habitat for the birds.
+Pronghorn usually browse Wyoming big sagebrush heavily.

 Sagebrush-grassland communities provide critical sage-grouse breeding and nesting habitats.
 Open Wyoming sagebrush communities are preferred nesting habitat.
-Meadows surrounded by sagebrush may be used as feeding and strutting grounds.
 Sagebrush is a crucial component of their diet year-round, and sage-grouse select sagebrush almost exclusively for cover.
-Leks are often located on low sagebrush sites, grassy openings, dry meadows, ridgetops, and disturbed sites.
 Sage-grouse prefer mountain big sagebrush and Wyoming big sagebrush communities to basin big sagebrush communities.

+Spiny hopsage provides a palatable and nutritious food source for big game animals.
+Spiny hopsage is used as forage to at least some extent by domestic goats, deer, pronghorn, and rabbits.
+Thurber needlegrass is valuable forage for wildlife.
 Indian ricegrass is eaten by pronghorn in "moderate" amounts whenever available.
+In Nevada it is consumed by desert bighorns.
 A number of heteromyid rodents inhabiting desert rangelands show preference for seed of Indian ricegrass.
 Indian ricegrass is an important component of jackrabbit diets in spring and summer.
+In Nevada, Indian ricegrass may even dominate jackrabbit diets during the spring through early summer months.
 Indian ricegrass seed provides food for many species of birds.
 Doves, for example, eat large amounts of shattered Indian ricegrass seed lying on the ground.
 Needleandthread is moderately important spring forage for mule deer, but use declines considerably as more preferred forages become available.
-Bottlebrush squirreltail is a dietary component of several wildlife species.
-Bottlebrush squirreltail may provide forage for mule deer and pronghorn.
+Bluegrass is also an important forage species for several wildlife species.